ElenJ/biomed-extractor/docs/architecture.md

 ## **4. Extensibility Considerations**

 - Modular code structure – new extractors, models, or output types can be added with minimal refactoring.
-- API endpoints (for non-interactive integration) can be exposed by refactoring backend logic into a RESTful service (e.g., with FastAPI) in future versions.
-- Designed for batch and single-document processing.
+- Designed single-document processing.

 ## **5. Security & Privacy**

 - Data stays local to the deployment environment—no uploads to external infrastructure unless configured otherwise.
-- Ready for containerized installation in high-compliance environments (e.g., healthcare, pharma).
+- Ready for containerized installation in high-compliance environments (e.g., healthcare, pharma) with self-finetuned models.
+Huggingface models need to be downloaded first.

 ## **6. Future Roadmap (Optional)**

 - Multi-user support and authentication.
 - Integration with external databases or literature APIs.
+- Include summarization module
 - Real-time Question Answering and feedback correction loop.